-Just like being asked things like which is the best bike for ladakh or what is the best time to visit north-east India the other most common question I come across very frequently is, how to carry bike in train for ladakh trip?
-Before my trip to ladakh, I had written briefly about my findings from the parcel office of bangalore city railway station here but never wrote about how things actually worked.
+Just like being asked things like which is the best bike for Ladakh or what is the best time to visit north-east India the other most common question I come across very frequently is, how to carry a bike in train for Ladakh trip?
+Before my trip to Ladakh, I had written briefly about my findings from the parcel office of Bangalore city railway station here but never wrote about how things actually worked.
 So after postponing it for a significant number of times, I finally got over my laziness and decided to put down the entire process in a post.

 The other option is going the luggage way which I would strongly suggest.
-The only catch in this case is, you must be travelling in the same train.
+The only catch, in this case, is, you must be traveling in the same train.
 But, with the availability of e-tickets, this can easily be worked out (if you know what I mean) 😉 .
 I will mainly talk about the luggage way here because the parcel way is almost the same with the only additional thing needed here being a confirmed ticket on your name.

 - A valid ticket for the same train you want to take your bike on.

 - 2-3 copies of the bike’s documents (RC, PUC and insurance).
-Make sure these are on your name.
+Make sure these are in your name.